 To meet the demand, more and more service providers are providing hosted security solutions to deliver cost-effective managed security services to enterprise customers.
-The hosted security services are primarily targeted at enterprises (especially small/medium ones), but could also be provided to any kind of mass-market customer.
-As the result, the Network security functions (NSFs) are provided and consumed in increasingly diverse environments.
+The hosted security services are primarily targeted at enterprises (especially small/medium ones), but could also be provided to any kind of mass-market customer. result, the Network Security Functions (NSFs) are provided and consumed in a large variety of environments.
 Users of NSFs may consume network security services hosted by one or more providers, which may be their own enterprise, service providers, or a combination of both.
 This document also briefly describes the following use cases summarized by [I-D.pastor-i2nsf-merged-use-cases]: